vigneshsweekaran/flipdazed.github.io/_posts/2019-12-09-11-classes-and-modules.md

 #### Example: A bad class
-I regularly see code from juniors that will define a single `class` in a module that will never change in its parameterisation and will only ever be called once with functions that do indepedent tasks.
+I regularly see code from beginners that will define a single `class` in a module that will never change in its parameterisation and will only ever be called once with functions that do indepedent tasks.

 However, just because they functions were all for the specific task they may have wrote a class like